You might wonder if weight training raises testosterone levels and the answer is a resounding yes!

 That is one of the many reasons why it is important for your body to produce your testosterone naturally rather than trying to increase your levels with supplements.

 Testosterone is an anabolic steroid.
-While steroids are typically associated negatively, when your body produces it naturally, it is good for you.
+While steroids are typically thought about negatively, when your body produces them naturally, they are good for you.

 Testosterone is largely associated with men because so many of the characteristics associated with testosterone are based in a man’s physique.

 - Body hair